Sotilrac/traffic-signs/writeup.md

 #### 1 - Masking:
 Since the training data includes coordinates for masking a region of interest, and in the hope to help the learning model, it seems reasonable to implement this effect.

 Once this effect was applied however, it became obvious that the provided bounding boxes may do more harm than good, since very often they would mask useful regions of the signs.
-Thiswould even make it dificult for a human to recognize some signs.
+This would even make it difficult for a human to recognize some signs.

-Although this effect is not used in the final model, it can be enabled by setting ```cropping = True``` in the accompaniying Jupyter notebook.
+Although this effect is not used in the final model, it can be enabled by setting ```cropping = True``` in the accompanying Jupyter notebook.

 #### 2 - Grayscale Conversion:
-The low hanging fruit of preprocessing effects, this was quickly implementedin the hope it would remove unnecesary data from the training set.
+The low hanging fruit of preprocessing effects, this was quickly implemented in the hope it would remove unnecessary data from the training set.

 It was found out however that the colour data is actually important for identifying the signs (unsurprisingly).

-Although this effect is not used in the final model, it can be enabled by setting ```gray = True``` in the accompaniying Jupyter notebook.
+Although this effect is not used in the final model, it can be enabled by setting ```gray = True``` in the accompanying Jupyter notebook.

 #### 3 - Contrast Enhancement:
 In order to make the training set more uniform, contrast enhancement was implemented for both colour images (as a Contrast Limited Adaptive Histogram Equalization or CLAHE), and grayscale (as a simple histogram equalization).

-This enhances the features of the training set and makes it mroe uniform.
-THis effect has a possitive impact in the accuracy of the final model.
+This enhances the features of the training set and makes it more uniform.
+THis effect has a positive impact in the accuracy of the final model.

 ### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.